ghostletters/blog/content/posts/2021/7/10/0920/index.md

 OR I tell the people

 - after being reviewed _enough_ you will turn into a capable reviewer.
-Don't worry about when this will happen, I will tell you.
+Don't worry about when this will happen, I will tell you when it happened.
 Bonus, you don't have to actively do anything.
 Please also refrain from asking.
 Thanks a lot.

 ### Education as Explicit Goal